What is the Mechatronics Training Program?

 Work assignments and areas may change while in the program.

 What will my hours be while I’m in the program?

-While attending classes at Shelton State, students will be required to work at least 8 hours per week; on Friday and/or Saturday.
+While attending classes at Shelton State, students will be required to work at least 8 hours per week; on Friday and/or Saturday on their assigned shift.

 For those who advance to the MBUSI portion of the Mechatronics program, you will receive training on the job and in the classroom.

-When attending classes at Mercedes-Benz Institute (MBI), work hours will be in the daytime only.
+When attending classes at Mercedes-Benz Institute (MBI), training hours will be in the daytime only.

 When receiving training on the job, the work hours will depend on the area and need.